KarthikMarella4/insight_glaucoma_detection/README.md

 AI-powered system for early detection of glaucoma using deep learning and retinal fundus image analysis.

+🧠👁️ Project Process for Glaucoma Detection Using CNN
+1. Introduction and Problem Statement 📌

+Glaucoma is a serious eye disorder that damages the optic nerve, potentially leading to irreversible vision loss 👁️❌.
+One of the biggest challenges is the absence of early warning signs, which delays diagnosis ⏳.

+🎯 Project Goal:
+To develop a CNN-based deep learning model capable of accurately detecting glaucoma from retinal images and deploy it on Render 🌐 for real-world accessibility.

+2. Data Collection 📂

+Collected a large dataset of retinal fundus / OCT images 🖼️

+Labeled data as glaucoma and non-glaucoma

+Ensured diversity across:

+Imaging conditions 📸

+Patient demographics 👥

+Clinical variations 🏥

+3. Data Preprocessing ⚙️

+Normalized pixel values for consistent input 🔢

+Resized images to a standard shape 📐

+Applied data augmentation:

+Rotation 🔄

+Flipping ↔️

+Zoom & contrast adjustments 🔍
+✅ Improved robustness and reduced overfitting

+4. CNN Architecture Design 🏗️

+Used advanced CNN architectures such as:

+ResNet 🧩

+VGG 🧠

+Inception 🚀

+Model components included:

+Convolution layers 🧠

+Pooling layers 📉

+Fully connected layers 🔗

+Applied dropout & regularization to prevent overfitting 🛑

+5. Training the CNN Model 🏋️

+Split data into:

+Training 🟢

+Validation 🟡

+Testing 🔵

+Built and trained the model using TensorFlow / Keras / PyTorch 🐍

+Tuned hyperparameters based on validation performance 📊

+6. Evaluation and Performance Metrics 📈

+Evaluated model using:

+Accuracy ✅

+Sensitivity (Recall) 🎯

+Specificity 🔍

+AUC–ROC 📉

+Calculated Optic Cup-to-Disc Ratio (CDR) 🧿 for glaucoma diagnosis

+7. Optimization and Fine-tuning 🔧

+Fine-tuned hyperparameters ⚙️

+Tested different CNN variants 🔬

+Improved accuracy and reduced false predictions ✔️

+8. Comparison with Existing Methods ⚖️

+Compared results with traditional ML and DL methods

+Achieved 98% accuracy 🏆

+Outperformed existing approaches in reliability and precision 💡

+9. Implementation and Deployment (Render) 🚀

+Developed a web-based application 🌐

+Enabled retinal image upload and instant diagnosis 📤➡️📄

+Backend built using Flask / FastAPI 🐍

+Deployed on Render ☁️:

+Cloud-based inference ⚡

+Scalable deployment 📈

+Easy dependency management via requirements.txt 📄

+🎉 Conclusion

+This project showcases the power of deep learning in healthcare 🏥🤖 by delivering a high-accuracy glaucoma detection system.
+With Render-based deployment, the model is accessible, scalable, and ready for real-world clinical support 👁️✅.
 ## Getting Started

 To run this project (using `uv` for speed):